Tuition is due on the following dates:

 Financial aid options are limited during the summer.
 Students are encouraged to contact the Office of Financial Aid at 609-896-5360 prior to summer registration in order to explore these options.
 If financial aid is not in place at the start of the session, students will be expected to pay their charges in full.

-Students must complete an Application for Summer Financial Aid (available in the Office of Financial Aid or at www.rider.edu/finaid under "Understanding Financial Aid--Documents and Forms") in addition to the Free Application for Federal Student Aid (FAFSA).
+Students must complete a Summer 2015 Financial Aid Application in addition to the 2014-2015 and 2015-2016 Free Application for Federal Student Aid (FAFSA).
 A financial aid counselor will review your application to determine available resources and options to cover summer expenses.
 A personalized communication will be sent to your Rider email with additional information and instructions.

 Students may subscribe to the deferred payment plan (.pdf) that provides for two equal payments for the summer.
 A $25 deferred payment plan fee is required for the plan.